 The Benefits of Environmental Play

 By now, we all know the importance of outdoor play for children’s physical and mental health.
-We have previously touched on its importance on our website, which you can read here: https://playsmartuk.co.uk/2021/06/15/how-outdoor-play-improves-childrens-mental-and-physical-wellbeing/ .
+We have previously touched on its importance on our website, which you can read by clicking here.
 But for this article, we wanted to visit the concept of environmental play and explore this in a slightly different lens to outdoor play.

 What is environmental play?

-To give a general oversight, environmental play facilitates for growth and learning through the environment a child plays in.
-According to EYFS (Early Years Foundation Stage, a set of standards outlined by Gov.uk for the learning, development and care of children from birth-5 years old), there are three types of environmental play.
+To give a general oversight, environmental play facilitates growth and learning through a child’s environment.
+The EYFS (Early Years Foundation Stage) Government standards define three types of environmental play.

 Emotional Environment